 What is Raman Scattering?

 Raman scattering is defined as the scattering of photos by the excited molecules that are at higher energy levels.
 It is also known as the Raman effect.
-The photons are inelastically scattered which means that the kinetic energy of an incident particle is either lost or increased and are composed of Stokes and anti-Stokes portions.
+The photons are inelastically scattered which means that the kinetic energy of an incident particle is either lost or increased and is composed of Stokes and anti-Stokes portions.

 Inelastic scattering of photons is similar to the concept of an inelastic collision, which states that the total microscopic kinetic energy is not conserved.
 In an elastic collision, the transfer of kinetic energy takes place but still, the scattering will be inelastic like in Compton scattering.

 Below is a reference link for understanding the derivation of Compton scattering:

 Degrees Of Freedom

 The degree of freedom (DOF) is defined as no. of independent parameters that determine the configuration of the physical system.
 Following is the degrees of freedom formula:

 where DF is the degree of freedom and n is the number of samples given.

 For Raman scattering, 3 N is the DOF (for any given chemical compound) where N is the no.of atoms in the compound.
 The reason why 3 N is DOF is that each atom moves in x, y, and z-direction ie; they possess translational, rotational, and vibrational motion.